top of page

 10. Engines will be required to have the damper pulley shielded with 1/8th aluminum or 1/16th inch steel with a strap across the front that is no less that 1/8th inch thick and 1 inch wide.
 If using a blow-proof balancer there is no need for the strap around but one must still be used in the front.

-11. All tractors must run an original manufacturer driveline.
-All engines running a manual transmission will be required to have blow-proof bell housing.
-NO SLIPPER-STYLE CLUTCHES ALLOWED.
-Anyone running an automatic transmission will be required to use a safety blanket or SFI approved shield.
+11. All mini-rods running a manual transmission will be required to have blow-proof bell housing.
+Anyone running an automatic transmission will be required to use a safety blanket or SFI approve shield.

 12. All open chains and or drive shafts will be shielded 180 degrees surrounding the top side.
 This shield must be at least 1/8th in thickness.